Any content can be used in the <vaadin-form-item> element. For instance,

 Alternatively, you can customize the responsive steps by using JavaScript

-to set the responsiveSteps
+to set the responsiveSteps array property.

-Responsive steps can optionally have labelsOnTop: true
+Responsive steps can optionally have labelsOnTop: true.

-This sets the <vaadin-form-item>
+This sets the <vaadin-form-item> labels on top of

 the input fields for the steps having this flag.

-The following custom CSS properties are supported in <vaadin-form-layout>
+The following custom CSS properties are supported in <vaadin-form-layout>:

-CSS Property | Description | Default |
+| CSS Property | Description | Default |

 --vaadin-form-layout-column-gap |